elusivecodes/fQuery/README.md

 - `stylesheet` is a string containing the URL for the stylesheet to load.
 - `attributes` is an object containing additional attributes on the `link` tag.
-- `options` is an object containing properties to define how the stylesheet should be loaded.
+- `options` is an object containing options for how the stylesheet should be loaded.
     - `cache` is a boolean indicating whether to cache the request, and will default to *true*.

 This method returns a *Promise* that resolves when the stylesheet is loaded, or rejects on failure.